Brishaketu Debbarma

 Brishaketu Debbarma (born May 17, 1977) is a politician from Tripura, India.
 He was a member of 12th Tripura Legislative Assembly.
 He was elected to the Assembly in 2018, representing the Simna constituency) as a member of the Indigenous People's Front of Tripura.
-He resigned from the Legislative Assembly on 29 June 2021 and joined The Indigenous Progressive Regional Alliance (TIPRA) on 9 July 2021.
+He resigned from the Legislative Assembly on 29 June 2021 and joined the Tipraha Indigenous Progressive Regional Alliance (TIPRA) on 9 July 2021.

 Early life and career

 Debbarma was born in Simna, West Tripura on 1 January 1977 to a Tripuri family.

-He attended the local government school till his matriculation and later shifted to a school in Agartala for his higher secondary studies.
+He attended the local government school till his matriculation and later attended a school in Agartala for his higher secondary studies.
 He studied at The Tripura Government Law College which was under Tripura University then and holds a B.A.
 LL.B or Law Degree.

 After completing his B.A.
 LLB Degree, Brishaketu Debbarma briefly worked as an advocate in and around Agartala.
-He along with fellow advocates had actively in filing petitions in Tripura High Court on several issues like malaria deaths in Tripura and others related to public well-being.
+He along with fellow advocates actively engaged in filing petitions in Tripura High Court on several issues like malaria deaths in Tripura and others related to public well-being.